terichadbourne/unscheduler-ember/README.md

 ### Features

-At present, the following functionality is complete, with more features in the works.
-(Note that many features are restricted to admin users.)
+Here's a look at the current and future features of the Unschedulur app.
+Many actions are restricted to admin users.

 Feature | User Access | Completion Status
 --- | --- | ---